 The Product Owner and a Project Manager are quite different.

 On a traditional project, a Project Manager, as the title implies, manages a project.

 However, on a Scrum project, the Development Team manages their own work.

-The Product Owner, while responsible for maximizing the value of the product and the work of the Development Team, is the sole person responsible for managing the Product Backlog.
+The Product Owner is responsible for maximizing the value of the product and the work of the Development Team.
+They are the sole person responsible for managing the Product Backlog.

 Product Backlog Management includes: